About the course

 - through consultation, identify and resolve difficulties in practice, whether arising from theoretical, practical, interpersonal, personal or ethical problems.

 There are four pathways for this course representing different specialisms: Complex Presentations, Psychological Trauma, Psychosis and Bipolar, and Supervision and Training.
 You will choose one specialist pathway, which you will follow for the duration of your course.
 If you have already completed one of these specialist pathways while undertaking the PGCert in Enhanced Cognitive Behavioural Therapy you will need to choose a different specialism for this course.
-The duration of each specialist pathway will vary, but the course length for the PGDip will not exceed one year.
+The duration of each specialist pathway will vary, but will not exceed one year.

 The course structure will vary according to the specialist pathway chosen.
 Reading and completion of written assignments will be undertaken in addition to the teaching days.
 Many students find it effective to set aside at least six to seven hours a week for private study.